sitilge/propeller/README.md

     "name": {                   //required, the column name
-      "disabled": true,         //optional, disable the field, defaults to false "name": "Name",           //optional, the column display name, defaults to column name "display": "edit",        //optional, display the column in view or edit, defaults to false "type": "slug",           //optional, set the type to slug, text, image, length, or price, defaults to false "values": {               //optional, make dropdown for the values, defaults to false "0": "No",
+      "disabled": true,         //optional, disable the field, defaults to false "name": "Name",           //optional, the column display name, defaults to column name "view": "row",            //optional, display the column in table or row view, defaults to false "type": "slug",           //optional, set the type to slug, text, image, length, or price, defaults to false "values": {               //optional, make dropdown for the values, defaults to false "0": "No",